Lucy Worsley: Writing

-Use of slur in a quote controversy

-In August 2020, Worsley faced backlash for her use of the word "nigger" on a re-airing of her documentary, American History's Biggest Fibs.
-In the documentary, Worsley is seen quoting Abraham Lincoln's assassin, John Wilkes Booth, which included his use of the word.
-Following backlash on social media, Worsley tweeted "it wasn’t acceptable and I apologise".
-A BBC spokesperson for Worsley said that "presenter Lucy Worsley gave a clear warning to the audience before quoting John Wilkes Booth as the term clearly has the potential to cause offence."

 Personal life

 Worsley lives in Southwark by the River Thames in south London with her husband, architect Mark Hines, whom she married in November 2011.
-With reference to having children, Worsley once said she has been "educated out of normal reproductive function", but she later said her statement had been "misinterpreted and sounded darker than I'd intended."
+Their home is "a minimalist loft-style flat".
+With reference to having children, Worsley once said she has been "educated out of normal reproductive function"; however, she later said her statement had been "misinterpreted and sounded darker than I'd intended."
+She has said that she is "childless-by-choice".

 As a television presenter, she is known for having a rhotacism, a minor speech impairment which affects her pronunciation of "r".
 When she made the move from BBC Four to BBC Two for the series Fit to Rule: How Royal Illness Changed History, she worked with a speech and language therapist to help with her pronunciation, but to no avail.

-In her teens, Worsley represented Berkshire at cross country running and, as a pastime, is still a keen participant in the sport.
+In her teens, Worsley represented Berkshire at cross country running, and is still a runner.